 So as mentioned in a few places we escape the cold of the North East several times every spring and head for sunny Southern states.
 But, we do have to live in the coach while we travel, and sometimes it takes several hundreds of miles to get out of the polar conditions.
-Elsewhere I have addressed what I do to keep the plumbing from freezing, but more importantly I need to keep the people from freezing.
+Elsewhere I have addressed what I do to keep the plumbing from freezing, but more importantly I need to keep the people from freezing, specifically while driving.

 The business end of the coach is taken care of.
 The dash heat is quite adequate, and especially with the cockpit curtains closed I can control it just fine.
 I can’t say the same for the cabin.
-The dash heat will not keep it warm.
-Now, if there’s just two of us my bride can be up front and warm.
+The dash heat will not keep it warm. (even without the curtain as originally delivered new).
+Now, if there’s just two of us we can have the curtain closed and my bride can be up front and warm.
 When we pull over we crank the furnace and the cabin quickly heats up.
-But sometimes she wants to sit in the back, and sometimes there are three of us and one or two people sit in the back.
+But sometimes she wants to sit in the back, and sometimes there are three of us and one or two people and a puppy sit in the back.

 Some furnaces will run when driving, ours will not.
 I suspect the airflow around the intake/exhaust area is such that it blows out and cannot restart.
 After three tries it gives up.
 So, the alternative is electrical heat.
 The heat pump does quite well, and the noise is not an issue while driving.
 But, at about 40ºF it starts losing effectiveness.
 The fireplace works well, but 1500W is not enough to keep it warm back there when the temps are at freezing or below.
 And, both these require the generator to run, which I have no problem with, but it would be nice not to have to.

-Then…..
-I figured it out.
-There’s hot water running right under the floor.
-Like any other car (except an EV like a Tesla) the dash heat is a simple radiator through which hot water runs, with a fan blowing over it to extract the heat and warm the air.
+Sooooo, in the search for solutions I found one very elegant one in, out of all places, the school bus world.
+The dash heat is a simple radiator through which hot water runs, with a fan blowing over it to extract the heat and warm the air.
 Ducting and baffles direct the hot air to where we want it.
 The hot water comes from the cooling system of the main engine.
 There’s a supply hose and a return hose that run all the way from the engine to the front of the coach and back.
 In fact there are two shutoff valves in the loop by the engine which are mentioned on the radiator fill procedure on the sticker in your back engine bay.
 You can tap into this hot water loop!
 In fact that’s how auxiliary heaters in school and other buses work, as well as the auxiliary heaters in Suburbans and larger vans.

 So….. after much measuring and figuring I ordered this:

 So, where are these hoses?
 Warning…. high risk of very dirty hands and arms, bruises and cuts.
-As I am increasingly learning that getting to ANYTHING on the engine is tough, very tough.
+I am increasingly learning that getting to many things on the engine is tough, very tough.
 But, I had a starting point.
 I got under there and I found the two valves that looked like they could be in the heater hoses.

 The first one is on the left side about a foot and a half in front of the radiator on the inside of the frame rail.
 The hose comes out of the bottom of the block, so that’s coolant.
 The silver tubing you see in the bottom of the picture is the air cleaner.
 (Notice theres’s a drain next to the valve.)